erickrr-bd/PoC-CVE/README.md

 ## Vulnerabilities (PoCs)

+- CVE-2021-44228: Log4Shell, also known as CVE-2021-44228, is a critical zero-day vulnerability in the Apache Log4j 2 library, a widely used Java logging framework.
+It allows for remote code execution (RCE) on affected systems.
 - CVE-2023-46604: Vulnerability that allows remote code execution (RCE) in specific versions of Apache ActiveMQ.

 ## Disclaimer